News

 At optimal PAC doses, aluminum hydroxide precipitates (Al(OH)₃) form a gelatinous network that physically enmeshes suspended solids, further enhancing flocculation and sedimentation.

-These combined processes—charge neutralization, adsorption-bridging, and sweep flocculation—explain why PAC is a highly efficient coagulant across a wide range of pH (5–9) and temperatures (5–40 °C).
+These processes—charge neutralization, adsorption-bridging, and sweep flocculation—show why PAC is an effective coagulant.
+It works well in a wide range of pH levels (5–9) and temperatures (5–40 °C).

 4. Types and Grades of PAC